 Maine Coon cats are known for having a very slow growth rate, not reaching their full size until they reach between 3-4 years of age, compared to normal cat breeds that reach full size by 2 years.

-They grow into one of the largest cat breeds in the world, and develop many prominent features during their Maine Coon lifespan, that the breed is characterised by.
+They grow into one of the largest cat breeds in the world, and develop many prominent features during their Maine Coon lifespan, that the breed is characterized by.

 This, therefore, makes the short Youtube video below even more special, since it beautifully captures the physical development of a Maine Coon kitten between 3 weeks of age, to their 1st birthday.